IKRunner/Advanced-Robotics-MEAM620/README.md

 As a part of the MEAM 620 Advanced Robotics Course, Python code for the following projects was written:
 - PD Controller Simulator for Quadrotor Dynamics
 - A* Infinite Graph Path Planning Algorithm Implmentation
-- Controller and A* Integration
+- PD Controller and A* Integration

 ## PD Controller Simulator for Quadrotor Dynamics ##
 TODO